 For fiscal 2017, SG&A expenses increased \$12.4 million, or 5.2%, to \$249.2 million, from \$236.8 million for fiscal 2016.
 As a percentage of net revenues, SG&A expenses were 51.3% and 47.1% for fiscal 2017 and fiscal 2016, respectively.
-The increase in SG&A expenses for fiscal 2017 was primarily due to \$10.0 million in incremental store impairment charges and \$7.1 million in new store expenses in the current-year period, partially offset by a \$2.7 million reduction in incentive compensation due to Company performance.
-In addition, the first quarter of the prior-year period included \$1.2 million in expense related to a retail store early termination agreement which did not recur in the current-year period.
+The increase in SG&A expenses for fiscal 2017 was primarily due to \$10.0 million in incremental store impairment charges and \$7.1 million in new store expenses in fiscal 2017, partially offset by a \$2.7 million reduction in incremination due to Company performance.
+In addition, the first quarter of the prior-year period included \$1.2 million in expense related to a retail store early termination agreement which did not recur in fiscal 2017.
 SG&A expenses as a percentage of net revenues increased primarily due to the aforementioned items and fixed expenses being spread over lower comparable sales and deleveraging of store operating expenses as a result of lower comparable store sales.